godspeedsystems/gs-documentation/docs/saarthi/getting-started/your-first-task.md

 ## Step 1: Open the Saarthi Panel

-Click the Saarthi icon in the VS Code Activity Bar (vertical bar on the side of the window) to open the chat interface.
+Click the Saarthi icon (<SaarthiIcon />) in the VS Code Activity Bar (vertical bar on the side of the window) to open the chat interface.
 If you don't see the icon, verify the extension is installed and enabled.

 *The Saarthi icon in the Activity Bar opens the chat interface.*